mrisen/inet-showcases/wireless/infrastructure/doc/index.rst

 - :ned:`Ieee80211MgmtSta`: management module for stations (nodes that join wireless networks) in infrastructure mode
 - :ned:`Ieee80211MgmtAp`: management module for access points in infrastructure mode
-- :ned:`Ieee80211MgmtAdhoc`: management module for nodes in adhoc mode
+- :ned:`Ieee80211MgmtAdhoc`: management module for nodes in ad hoc mode

 There are also simplified versions of the infrastructure mode management
 modules: :ned:`Ieee80211MgmtStaSimplified` and